 The aromatic Moscato grape (Muscat Blanc) has been part of Piedmont’s winemaking traditions for generations.
 It produces a wine with intense aromas characteristic of this grape variety, fruity nuances sweet from natural residual sugar.
 Its low alcohol content makes it an extremely pleasant versatile wine.

-Moscato d'Asti produced by Prunotto is an intense straw yellow color.
-The nose presents the characteristic aroma of the Muscat Blanc grape together with notes of acacia honey and hawthorn blossoms.
-Its full palate is vigorous and elegant with a pleasing and fresh balanced finish.
+Moscato d’Asti Prunotto is an intense straw yellow color.
+The nose offers characteristic aromas of the Moscato Bianco grape and hints of sage and hawthorn blossoms.
+Its full palate is vigorous and elegant and closes with a harmonious, fresh, and pleasing finish.